likamrat/ARMadillo/README.md

 3. Flashing the Pi and the deploy Raspbian is easy.
 First, download and install [balenaEtcer](https://www.balena.io/etcher/?ref=etcher_footer).
     -   Insert SD card to your SD card reader.
-    -   Selecet the Raspbian zip file you've just downloaded.
+    -   Select the Raspbian zip file you've just downloaded.
     -   Select the SD card and hit the "Flash!".
     -   Once flashing is done, re-insert the SD card to your SD card reader.
     -   Create *ssh* file and copy it to the */boot* partition.
 This is required to be able ssh the Pi.